 3. Grand Ile and Les Ponts Couverts

-The Grand Ile is the large island that is in the heart of Strasbourg, and who can have an island without a few bridges?
+The Grand Ile is the large island that is in the heart of the city, and who can have an island without a few bridges?
 This area is dotted with many small bridges, some dating from the medieval age.

 Les Ponts Couverts are a set of three bridges and four towers that were erected in the 13th century.
 You can walk across the Pont, which is usually open between 9-7pm.
 Access is free.